2024 NYC Mansion Tax Guide: Everything You Need To Know

 It's extremely difficult to avoid paying the mansion tax.
 In close situations, a commission rebate can help push the price back under $1 million.
 For example, since a commission rebate lowers your cost basis, it can make that $1,010,000 purchase price $989,800 (2% lower) in eyes of the Internal Revenue Service (IRS).
 It’s obviously important to dot your i’s and cross your t’s but it can be done.

-At this price level, commission rebates become any even larger advantage over other buyers since your incremental 2% buying power becomes 3%.
+At this price level, commission rebates become an even larger advantage over other buyers since your incremental 2% buying power becomes 3%.
 Once you get away from the $1 million threshold, though, there’s not much you can do.

 One other option in tight situations is attributing part of the purchase price to furniture that comes with the apartment.
 This has to be within reason though – the IRS is not going to believe you paid $10,000 for the owner’s IKEA bed.
 It’s also important to remember that you’d have to pay sales tax on any furniture purchased.